joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 The original implementation of this authn flow had a separate ldap configuration.
 This implementation will assume the totp seed is stored in a database that the attribute resolver has the ability to pull from.
 It will also assume the attribute is encrypted using a secret key (configured in a properties file).

-As of this writing, that has been implemented/tested using a property value for the attribute and a hard coded encryption key.
-The encryption scheme chosen is quite basic.

 TODO
 -----
-Remove unused seed code - i.e. LDAP/FileBased/Mongo/etc/etc.  There's no point using external seed resolvers when the attribute resolver service is capable.

 Requirements